aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 While technically, the method can be called multiple time, this isn't supported and will likely result in entities not being tracked by the game should this happen.

-Here are the different AIs added and their conditions by their animid:
+Here are the different AIs added and their conditions by their animid (`aiparty` starts with a value of null):

 - `Maki` is added with [animstate](../../Entities/EntityControl/Animations/animstate.md) 13 (`BattleIdle`) if any of the following is true:
     - The MainManager.map.`mapid` is the `FGClearing` [map](../../Enums%20and%20IDs/Maps.md)